Tag Archives: learning disabilities

 another potentially brilliant day gone badly.

-That had been weeks earlier and the anticipation of my grade for that blunder of an assignment had been overshadowed by only my exams.
-I gleaned no insight to my results, not through rumor nor teacher’s meeting.
+That had been weeks earlier, and the anticipation of my grade for that blunder of an assignment had been overshadowed only by my exams.
+I gleaned no insight into my results, not through rumor nor teacher’s meeting.
 The hopefulness I had for the written component withered.
 Let’s just say that my presentation had been kind and humorous in comparison to the strong language I used in my essay.

-Words like predator and pedophile lack in comedic value and sharpen the edges of real accusations with well-argued points.
-Learning my teacher knew this poet personally was enough for me to enroll into summer school to redo grade 12 English upon my certain failure of the class.
+Words like predator and pedophile lack comedic value and sharpen the edges of real accusations with well-argued points.
+Learning my teacher knew this poet personally was enough for me to enroll in summer school to redo grade 12 English upon my certain failure of the class.

 Flattening his hand over my paper, Mr. Fenton’s football ring failed to glint under the harsh fluorescent lights of the gym.